-The objectives are to complete the exercises while expending the least amount of effort, leaving plenty of energy to get back and possibly to handle an emergency.
-Much of the day takes place off-trail, traveling over a variety of terrain.
+The objectives are to complete the exercises efficiently, that is, expending the least amount of effort, leaving plenty of energy to get back and possibly to handle an emergency.
+This is a demanding day, with much of it off-trail, traveling over a variety of terrains.